Flybell/starter-academic/content/home/experience.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

 title = "The Path"
-subtitle = "my academic trajectory in a nutshell"
+subtitle = "my trajectory in a nutshell"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format